-After a nice steady walk, we arrived in Indian Gardens Campground in 2hrs 20min.
+After a nice steady walk, we arrived in Havasupai Gardens Campground in 2hrs 20min.

-Indian Gardens is almost half distance, but just under a third of the elevation.
-Indian Gardens is a wonderful place to take a rest and recharge for the elevation to come.
+Havasupai Gardens is almost half distance, but just under a third of the elevation.
+Havasupai Gardens is a wonderful place to take a rest and recharge for the elevation to come.
 It has a very nice campground that we would stay at on a subsequent visit to the Grand Canyon, but on this trip it was a lovely lunch spot.

 The energy in the group was starting to drop, and even though the final cliff was in sight, it just never seemed to get any closer.
 We made the decision to stop and have a hot snack of the remaining Mountain House.
 This was met by howls of protest, about why we were stopping so close to the end.
 But the mood of the group was almost instantly lifted upon finishing our hot snack, validating our decision to stop and take 30 minutes to make sure everyone had enough to eat.